thiagosindra/higher-resolution-hypothesis/docs/sections/energetic-collapse.md

     <p>Think of your brain like a city's electrical grid.
 A typical brain-city has efficient power distribution—most buildings run on low power most of the time, with surges handled by the system.
 An autistic brain-city has many more buildings running at higher power simultaneously.
 Every sensory input, every thought, every emotion activates more neural "buildings" that all need power at once.</p>

     <p>Your brain's fuel is called ATP—it's what keeps neurons firing.
 In distributed architecture, you're using 3-5 times more neurons for the same task, which means you're consuming ATP much faster.
 When you're doing multiple things at once (processing sensory input + thinking + managing emotions + predicting what happens next), the energy demand multiplies rapidly.</p>

+    <p><strong>Internal mental work drains energy too:</strong> Intense thinking, detailed planning, vivid imagination, worry, or even realistic dreams all activate the same high-resolution brain patterns as processing external information.
+This is why mental exhaustion can happen even when you're "just thinking" or why you might feel tired after a vivid dream—your brain was doing real metabolic work activating multiple neural pathways.</p>

     <p>Your brain can only produce ATP at a certain rate—it's like the power plant has a maximum output.
 When you're demanding more power than it can supply for extended periods, you start running a deficit.
 The power reserves drain, and eventually, the system can't keep running.</p>